Rosevisuals/Nxtgen/README.md

 ### 2. Set up your `.env` file

-Copy the example above and fill in your actual database and JWT details.
+Copy the example above and fill in your actual database, email, and JWT details.

 ### 3. Start the server